-Next, issue the following command to run the migration file and create the appropriate fields in your database:
+In order to run the migration file and create the appropriate fields in your database, run the command:

 php artisan migrate

-In this section, we will modify the default authentication logic within Laravel to fit in into our use case.
-One of the reasons for the process is to return JSON response for the authentication controllers as this will be required to communicate with the frontend application that will be handled by Vue.js.
+You need to modify the default authentication logic provided by Laravel to return a JSON response to the authentication controllers which will be required to communicate with the frontend application that will be handled by Vue.js.

-Start with the RegisterController found in app/Http/Controllers/Auth/RegisterController.php file and replace its content with the following code:
+Open RegisterController found in app/Http/Controllers/Auth/RegisterController.php and replace the contents with the following code:

-In the file above, we specified the required fields that should be validated during the registration process.
-And once the user was registered successfully, we returned a JSON response indicating the user’s details.
+This specifies the required fields that should be validated during the registration process.
+Once the user is registered successfully, a JSON object is returned with the user’s details.

 Next, open the app/Http/Controllers/Auth/LoginController.php file and use the following code for it:

-We modified the logic here to ensure that users can log in by using their username instead of email.
-Also, once a user is logged in, we returned a User object as a JSON response.
+Here you modified the logic to ensure that users can log in using their username instead of email.
+Once a user is logged in, you return a User object in the response as a JSON object.

-To initialize CometChat, open the resources/js/app.js file and use the following code for it:
+To initialize CometChat, open resources/js/app.js and add the following code:

-In this section, we will create login, register and a chat view for users.
-To begin, create a folder named views within resources/js folder and create the following files within the newly created folder:
+In this section, you will create a login, register, and chat view for users.
+To begin, create a folder named views within the resources/js folder and add the following files:

-Lastly, we will leverage on the UI Kit created by CometChat team to set up our chat view.
+For this tutorial you will leverage the UI Kit created by the CometChat team to set up the chat view.
 This comes with the benefit of an appealing user interface and a proper structure for chat applications.
 To use the kit, clone or download it from this repository using the following command:

 git clone https://github.com/cometchat-pro/vue-chat-ui-kit.git

-Once you are done, open it with a code editor or any file explorer and copy the cometchat-components folder and paste it in resources/js folder.
-We will reference some components from the file as required.
+Once you are done, copy the src folder and paste it into the resources/js folder and rename it CometChat-UI.
+You will reference components from the file as required.

-Open the Register.vue and paste the following content in it:
+Open Register.vue and paste the following content in it:

 Next, paste the following code immediately after the template section:

-Open the Login.vue file and paste the code below in it:
+Open Login.vue and paste the code below in it:

-To create a structure for the chat view, start by pasting the following code in resources/views/Chat.vue:
+To create the chat view, start by pasting the following code in resources/views/Chat.vue:

-Here, we created a structure that brings together different UI components to represent and build a chat view of our application.
+This creates a structure that brings together different UI components to represent and build a chat view for the application.
 Each of the components referenced here is from the UI kit downloaded earlier.

-So far, we have built the user interface into smaller Vue.js components and before we can make use of them within the appropriate Blade templates, register them as Vue.js components, by adding them to resources/js/app.js as shown here:
+So far, you have built the user interface using Vue.js components.
+However, before you can make use of them within the appropriate Blade templates they need to be registered by adding them to resources/js/app.js as shown below:

-Start with the login.blade.php file in resources/views/auth folder and paste the following content in it:
+Start with the login.blade.php file in resources/views/auth folder and paste the following content: